massgravel/massgrave.dev/office-license-is-not-genuine.md

 ### 3- Install VL Office

-As mentioned in reasons section, these checks are performed only if Retail Office is installed and later converted to VL.
-Office doesn't perform any such checks if proper installation of VL office is done.
+As mentioned in the reasons section, these checks are performed only if Retail Office is installed and later converted to VL.
+The office doesn't perform any such checks if the proper installation of the VL office is done.

-Please find below guide on how to properly install Volume C2R Office.
+Please find below a guide on how to properly install Volume C2R Office.

 **Clear previous installation of Office:**

 -   Uninstall the office with App and Features option in Windows settings.

 -   Run `Full_Scrub.cmd` file from [Office Scrubber](https://forums.mydigitallife.net/posts/1466365/) ([Mirror](https://github.com/abbodi1406/WHD/tree/master/scripts)) by abbodi1406 and reboot the system.\
-    Full Scrub is optional, you can skip this step if you want to save outlook related data.\
+    Full Scrub is optional, you can skip this step if you want to save outlook-related data.\
     It's recommended to at-least run `Remove_Licenses.cmd` file from this package.

 **Install Office 2021 VL with Official method:**

-Please note that in the official VL office installation method, there is no ISO or any one click solution available.
-Below is the simplest guide to install VL office.
+Please note that in the official VL office installation method, there is no ISO or any one-click solution available.
+Below is the simplest guide to installing VL office.

 -   Download [Office Deployment Tool](https://officecdn.microsoft.com/pr/wsus/setup.exe) (ODT)